lsst-sitcom/sitcomtn-110/index.md

 There is no evidence for that.

 ### Relationship of max power supply Current draw and distance of slew
+From here, we present the analysis of the night of March 1, 2024.
 We will investigate whether there is any relationship between the maximum power supply current draw and the distance of slew.

 ![](images/TMA_current_vs_distance.png)

 We analyze both elevation and azimuth.
 As shown in the graphs, there does not appear to be a clear correlation.
 In both cases, the maximum current draw never exceeds 45 A.